 My name is Mark Glanville and I live in Bristol.
 I have been interested in wildlife in general and birds in particular all my life.
 My interest in swifts began in May 2005.
 I’ve been learning about them ever since and attended the International Swift Conference in April 2014.
 I am the Bristol & Avon contact for Swift Conservation and have advised many home-owners on suitable nest box sites, as well as being involved in larger projects both local and national.

 My wife Jane shares my interest and has taken most of the photos and videos and created this website.
 We also have a website with photographs and videos of wildlife and wildlife-friendly plants taken in our Bristol Garden.
-We have opened our wildlife-friendly garden for the last 6 years as a way of helping promote swift conservation.
-We have also raised around £5000 for various charities.
-Most has been donated to National Garden Scheme with a small amount towards providing specialist care for injured and orphaned swift chicks.
+We started opening our wildlife-friendly garden in 2017 as a way of helping promote swift conservation.
+Since then we have raised around £6500 for various charities.
+Most has been donated to National Garden Scheme with some also going towards providing specialist care for injured and orphaned swift chicks.

 Swifts (Apus apus) are the black, sickle-winged birds that characteristically fly at high speed around our buildings during the summer.
-They are often confused with swallows and house martins – see link to RSPB swift identification website for details.
+They are often confused with swallows and house martins.
+Here is a link to rspb bird guides for identification.

 Like so many other UK bird species the number of swifts returning each summer has been falling year on year.
 Between 1995 and 2018 swift populations seen across the UK have dropped by at least 58%.
 Such a rapid decline in numbers has led to the species being Red-listed in December 2021 in the fifth Birds of Conservation Concern report, and classified as Endangered in the second IUCN Red List assessment for Great Britain.